zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/decrease-transportable-tablespace-import-export-time/decrease-transportable-tablespace-import-export-time.md

 ### Prerequisites

+This lab assumes you have:
-Before you start, be sure that you have obtained and signed in to your `workshop-installed` compute instance.
+- Obtained and signed in to your `workshop-installed` compute instance.
 If not, see the lab called **Obtain a Compute Image with Oracle Database 19c Installed**.

 ## Task 1: Set up your environment